What Are the Standard Working Hours In South Korea?

 Overtime Payout Rates in South Korea

-Hours worked beyond the standard 40 hours per week are categorized as overtime and compensated at 150% of the regular pay rate, increasing to 200% for night work post 10 pm.
-Night work (between 10 pm and 6 am).
+Hours worked beyond the standard 40 hours per week are categorized as overtime and compensated at 150% of the regular pay rate.
+Work performed during holidays requires at least 150% of the ordinary wage, with 200% applying to holiday work exceeding 8 hours.
+Night work (between 10 pm and 6 am) is compensated at an additional 50% of the ordinary wage, effectively making night overtime pay 200% of the regular rate.

 Rest Periods and Breaks In South Korea